This page provides information for our residential and business customers on network pricing.

 The monthly rebate paid to Qualifying Customers is applied as a percentage discount off the fixed charge before we pass it on to the retailer.
 Some retailers choose not to show this discount on their invoices.
 Customers connected to the former Kaiapoi Electricity network will have a customer discount applied to their fixed charge equivalent to the MainPower rebate.

-From 1 April 2024, the rebate and discount are set at 17.5% off the fixed daily charge for residential customers and 5.2% off the fixed daily charge for non-residential customers.
+From 1 April 2025, the rebate and discount are set at 26% off the fixed daily charge for residential customers and 13% off the fixed daily charge for non-residential customers.
+The rebate is deducted off the charge and not passed onto the customer in the form of a cheque or refund paid directly by MainPower.

 The Government decided to phase out Low User Fixed Charges over five years from 2022-2027.